 In this series of articles: What-If Analysis in Excel, we have discussed what-if analysis— the process of changing values of input cells to observe the results on other dependent cells.

 This article is part of my series: Excel Solver – A Step by Step Complete How-to-use Guide.

-In our this chapter, we shall look at the process from the opposite perspective: we shall find the value of one or more input cells that produces the desired result in a dependent formula cell.
+In this chapter, we shall look at the process from the opposite perspective: we shall find the value of one or more input cells that produce the desired result in a dependent formula cell.